gwen001/testidor/README.md

 	testidor.php -t 10 -s -p "§=5;^=bob,alice,jim;$=123,456,789" -f request.txt
 ```

-I don't believe in license
-You can do want you want with this program
+I don't believe in license.
+You can do want you want with this program.
-- gwen -